kddnewton/fast_underscore/README.md

 `ActiveSupport::Inflector#underscore`, in addition to underscoring the input will additionally take into account known acronyms.
 Since this can't be done at compile time, `FastUnderscore` will detect when `ActiveSupport` is loaded and take advantage of its knowledge of acronyms while still using the native extension.

 Since the `#underscore` method is used so much throughout the Rails boot process (for autoloading dependencies, determining table names, determining inverse associations, etc.), it's best to hook into Rails as early as possible.
-As such, for the best results in your `Gemfile` add `require: false` to the `gem 'fast_underscore'` declaration and add `require 'fast_underscore` to the bottom of `config/boot.rb`.
+As such, for the best results in your `Gemfile` add `require: false` to the `gem 'fast_underscore'` declaration and add `require 'fast_underscore'` to the bottom of `config/boot.rb`.

 ## Is it fast?